Lulzx/driftmap/README.md

 Density is carried on particles and transferred to the grid each step for coupling and diagnostics.

-### Scope & Caveats
+### Caveats

-- Benchmarks compare against upwind and Arakawa FD baselines; the Arakawa case uses a smaller dt and mild viscosity for stability in `examples/benchmark_features.py`.
+- Benchmarks compare against Arakawa FD baseline (uses smaller dt and mild viscosity for stability)
-- Dual-scale flow maps are integrated into `Simulation` but remain sensitive to threshold tuning.
-- MLX accelerates Poisson/velocity, quadratic P2G/G2P, and flow-map updates; non-quadratic kernels fall back to CPU, and CuPy remains kernels-only.
-- HW source terms are explicit; high α requires smaller dt or an IMEX scheme (not implemented yet).
+- HW source terms are explicit; high α requires smaller dt or an IMEX scheme (not yet implemented)
-- Kadoch spectral benchmarks are scaffolded but not yet validated against the published slopes.
-- Reinitialization thresholds and particle density strongly affect diffusion; tune for long-time accuracy.
+- Reinitialization thresholds and particle density affect diffusion; tune for long-time accuracy
-- Gradient-enhanced P2G is experimental and currently quadratic-kernel only; performance can be case-dependent.
-- The 3D extension is experimental without validation cases.
+- Experimental features (dual-scale flow maps, gradient-enhanced P2G, 3D) are documented at the end of this README

 ## Installation